lamensje/Powershell-Script-Collection/README.md

 # Powershell-InventoryGenerator

 Automatically generates a .CSV file containing detailed computer information.
 Can be set as GPO User logoff script.
 Generates a daily report and a seperate sorted one which is always up-to-date for easy copy-paste in an existing excel file with the same layout.
+Accepts working directory as parameter.

 Currently reads out (in Dutch names):
 - Windows username